ComicRack for Android

 Troubleshooting (wireless) synchronization:

-First, always make sure that you ran the latest version of ComicRack for Windows and Android.
+First, always make sure that you're running the latest version of ComicRack for Windows and Android.